makrai/notes/collins75-spreading.md

    * Failure to reach either criterion before running out of relevant evidence leads to a "don't know" response (Collins+ 1975)
    * This process is essentially the Bayesian decision model
-     * common in the reaction time literature (e.g. Fitts, 1966; Stone, 1960)
+     * common in the reaction time literature (eg Fitts, 1966; Stone, 1960)
  * types of paths listed in Table 1 and described below in Assumptions 9-13

 * TABLE I, Types of paths that constitute positive or negative evidence